sunya-ch/cni-dra-driver/docs/design/device-discovery.md

 # Device Discovery

+## Summary

+This document outlines a mechanism for publishing a ResourceSlice of network devices.
+The design standardizes the representation of network devices, incorporating both common specifications and federated attributes sourced from third-party information providers.

+## Motivation

+Dynamic Resource Allocation (DRA) enables flexible and on-demand configuration of network devices, eliminating the need for static configuration binding to the interface name or address.
+Devices can be dynamically selected and configured with any supported Container Network Interface (CNI) based on user requests.

+While common attributes of network-class devices—such as name, device type, and addresses—are typically well-defined and discoverable through a well-known software package like hwloc, certain CNI implementations may require additional, CNI-specific attributes.
+Furthermore, third-party tools can provide extended metadata, such as real-time bandwidth and latency metrics obtained from benchmarks like iPerf.
+To support comprehensive and flexible device discovery and selection, it is essential to define a standardized API and a mechanism that can integrate both native and external attributes.

+## Design

-The driver discovers and initially lists up all available network device `type=device` in the ResourceSlice with common attributes such as interface name, and IP/Mac addresses.
+The driver initially discovers and lists all available network devices (type=device) in the ResourceSlice, including common attributes such as interface name, IP address, and MAC address.

-Additionally, it provides a API socket to receive registration of new device or new attribute to the ResourceSlice from external providers.
-The attribute from external provider will be suffix.
-For example, provider `bctl` registers attribute `bandwidth` to the driver.
-The attribute `bctl.bandwidth` will be added if the interface name exists.
+In addition, the driver exposes an API socket that allows external providers to:

+- Register unlisted devices (e.g., devices not of `type=device`, such as `veth` or `vlan`), or
+- Add custom attributes to existing devices in the `ResourceSlice`.

+Attributes provided by external sources are namespaced using a suffix format.
+For example, if a provider named `bctl` registers a `bandwidth` attribute, the driver will add it as `bctl.bandwidth`, assuming the corresponding interface already exists.

 ```proto
 // gRPC service definition